camunda/camunda-docs/docs/components/best-practices/development/dealing-with-problems-and-exceptions.md

 In case the item is not available, we finish the process with an **error end event**.

 :::note
 You can mimic a BPMN error in your glue code by using the [`ThrowError`](/apis-tools/zeebe-api/gateway-service.md#throwerror-rpc) API.
 The consequences for the process are the same as if it were an explicit error end event.
-So, in case your 'purchase' activity is not a sub process, but a service task, it could throw a BPMN Error informing the process that the good is unavailable.
+So, in case your 'purchase' activity is not a subprocess, but a service task, it could throw a BPMN Error informing the process that the good is unavailable.
 :::

 Example in Java: